 Keep it simple and keep him at a distance and don’t give yourself time to discover that he’s just another idiot of a man.
 Love may be a four-letter word for me but I think I’ll have crushes for the rest of my life.

 * A version is posted to Yahoo!
 Real Beauty.

 About Ramya PandyanIdeaSmith is the digital doppelgänger of Ramya Pandyan.
 I am a writer-storyteller.
 I work as a Content Specialist, consulting, training and delivering Social Content that drives conversations & builds communities.
 Tweet me at @ideasmithy or write to me at Ideasmithy[at]gmail[dot]com.

-Posted on August 25, 2005, in Featured, Hormone hangover, Yahoo! and tagged Abhijeet Sawant, Adolescent crush, Beatles, Beauty, Bookworm, Celebrity, Class stud, Classmate, Cousin, Crush, Executive, Fictitious character, Film star, Hormone, Indian Idol, Interview, Late bloomer, Love, Memories, Model, Music icon, Prankster, Teacher, Teenage angst, Three Investigators, Tomboy, Ugly duckling.
+Posted on August 25, 2005, in Featured, Hormone hangover, Yahoo! and tagged Abhijeet Sawant, Adolescent crush, Beatles, Beauty, Bookworm, Celebrity, Class stud, Classmate, Cousin, Crush, Crush potential, Crushes should be fun, Executive, Fictitious character, Film star, Hormone, Indian Idol, Interview, Late bloomer, Love, Memories, Model, Music icon, Prankster, Teacher, Teenage angst, Three Investigators, Tomboy, Ugly duckling.
 Bookmark the permalink.
 16 Comments.